Under Construction / Opening 2019

 - Allies for Children

 Since 2004, the Children's Museum has reached more than 6 million people in the United States and beyond through its hands-on exhibits and programs, traveling exhibits and research initiatives.
-This includes more than 302,000 people who visited the Museum in FY17.
+This includes more than 306,000 people who visited the Museum in FY18.

 With the creation of museumlab, the largest cultural campus for families in the U.S. will be located right here in Pittsburgh!

 We hope to preserve the charm of the former Carnegie Free Library building by revitalizing much of its original 1890 structure.
-Many of the original building features were covered by a remodeling in the 1970s, but are being uncovered every day.
-See photos of the renovation on our Facebook page.
+Many of the original building features that were covered by a remodeling in the 1970s are being uncovered every day.

 To ensure a sustainable future, we are following LEED and WELL Building guidelines for this project, and will pursue Pittsburgh 2030 District goals for energy use reduction.
 We also aim to provide an inclusive and accessible experience through Universal Design guidelines.

-For information on supporting the museumlab project, including naming opportunities, please contact Jane Werner, Children's Museum of Pittsburgh Executive Director, email@example.com.
+Join the movement!
+For information on supporting the museumlab project, including naming opportunities, please contact Gina Evans, Children's Museum of Pittsburgh Director of External Affairs, firstname.lastname@example.org.